ChannelOS vs Yodeck: a Yodeck alternative with no player hardware

 Choose Yodeck if you have AV resources and want maximal control over dedicated player hardware.

-Choose ChannelOS if you want screens live fast, built by AI, and run from your phone — with no app on the TV and no setup before your first show.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Choose ChannelOS if you want screens live fast, built by AI, and run from your phone — with no setup before your first show.
+Your first screen is free, so here is the test: put your real prices on one TV, then change one of them from your phone during a busy hour.
+If that takes more than a minute, we have not earned the second screen.

 Frequently asked questions